-Genetic linkage mapping is based on the knowledge that the frequency at which the recombinant chromatids occur is proportional to the distance between the two loci.
+Genetic linkage mapping is based on the fact that the frequency at which recombinant chromatids occur is proportional to the distance between the two loci.
 Let's say you mate this female and male fly.
-You perform a Southern blot on the offspring and obtain the data below:
+You test STRs in the offspring and obtain the data below: